Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review

-Transformers can be viewed as a type of GNN~\cite{MLwithTransformersAsurvey}.
-Transformers are attention-based DNN models that originally gained attention in NLP \cite{vaswani2017attention}.
-Transformers implement scaled dot-product of the input with itself and can process various types of data in parallel~\cite{vaswani2017attention}.
+Transformers are attention-based DNN models originally proposed for NLP \cite{vaswani2017attention}.
+Transformers implement scaled dot-product of the input with itself and can process various types of data in parallel \cite{vaswani2017attention}.
 Transformers can handle sequential data and learn long-range dependencies, making them well-suited for tasks such as language translation, language modeling, question answering, and many more \cite{surveyonNLPtransformers}.
 Unlike Recurrent Neural Networks (RNNs) and CNNs, Transformers use self-attention operations to weigh the importance of different input tokens (or embeddings) at each time step.
 This allows them to handle sequences of arbitrary length and to capture dependencies between input tokens that are far apart in the sequence \cite{vaswani2017attention}.
-Transformer models have also been applied to other data types, such as images~\cite{ViT}, audio \cite{transformersAudio}, and time-series analysis \cite{ahmed2022transformers}, resulting in a new wave of multi-modal applications.
-Transformers can handle input sequences of different modalities in a unified way, using the same self-attention mechanism which processes the inputs as a fully connected graph \cite{MLwithTransformersAsurvey}.
+Transformers can be viewed as a type of GNN~\cite{MLwithTransformersAsurvey}.
+Transformers are used to process other data types, such as images~\cite{ViT}, audio \cite{transformersAudio}, and time-series analysis \cite{ahmed2022transformers}, resulting in a new wave of multi-modal applications.
+Transformers can handle input sequences of different modalities in a unified way, using the same self-attention mechanism, which processes the inputs as a fully connected graph \cite{MLwithTransformersAsurvey}.
 This allows Transformers to capture complex dependencies between different modalities, such as visual and textual information in visual question-answering (VQA) tasks \cite{multitaskVQA}.
-Pre-training Transformers on large amounts of data, using unsupervised or self-supervised learning, and then fine-tuning for specific downstream tasks, has led to the development of foundation models, such as BERT \cite{BERT}, GPT~\cite{GPT}, RoBERTa~\cite{RoBERTa}, CLIP~\cite{CLIP}, T5~\cite{T5}, BART \cite{BART}, BLOOM~\cite{BLOOM}, ALIGN~\cite{ALIGN}, CoCa~\cite{CoCa} and more.